 Substance use Disorders: Working with Specific Groups

-Several key priorities were highlighted in the last regional government strategy document: The New Strategic Direction for Alcohol and Drugs 2011-2016 (DHSSPSNI 2011).
+A number of key priorities were highlighted in the last regional government strategy document: The New Strategic Direction for Alcohol and Drugs 2011-2016 (DHSSPSNI 2011).
 A new strategy consultation period will begin in the Summer 2019 and will lead to a shadow strategy being formulated but not been afforded policy status as the current hiatus in The Northern Ireland Assembly prevents ministerial assent in relation to all new policy documentation.
 However, it is anticipated that in the interim, one of the main key areas highlighted in the current policy (vulnerable groups) will continue to be focused on via regional strategies.
 This is also reflected within documentation in the remainder of the UK, where specific vulnerable groups are referred to in strategy documents in England, Scotland and Wales.

 It is recognised that people within the vulnerable groups listed below experience a range of issues and problems which have increased exponentially in recent years.
 The groupings focused on within the module include older people, offenders / prisoners, young people, homeless, and Hidden Harm (children and families affected by substance use issues).